Irreducible modules for the degenerate double affine Hecke algebra of type $A$ as submodules of Verma modules: Irreducible modules which can be realised as submodules of Verma modules, case

-In words, we order the roots $\alpha_{ij}$ with a version of lexicographical order, first by the first index $i$, and then by the second index $j$, where the ordering on the second index is standard ordering on $\ZZ$, and ordering in the first index is the opposite of the way we calculate $\w$: we read the numbers down each column and taking columns in order from left to right.
+In words, we order the roots $\alpha_{ij}$ with a version of lexicographical order, first by the first index $i$, and then by the second index $j$, where the order on the second index is standard order on $\ZZ$, and order in the first index is the opposite of the way we calculate $\w$: we read the numbers down each column and taking columns in order from left to right.